CiscoDevNet/graphyte/docs/index.md

 This relevant information is provided to graphyte in the form of text files called **templates**.

 Templates may optionally include parameters.
-Graphyte provides syntax capabilities to support up to 4 types of parameters that will be recognized, processed and highlighted as such.
+Graphyte provides syntax capabilities to support up to 4 types of parameters that will be detected, processed and highlighted as such.

-Take a look at the [Templates section](templates.md) for details on how to create graphyte templates.
+The section [Creating Templates](templates.md) has all the details on how to create graphyte templates.

-### Diagrams
+#### Diagrams

-Graphyte diagrams allow the model designer to represent large amounts of information in a user-friendly and condensed way.
+Graphyte diagrams allow the model designer to represent large amounts of information in a usable and condensed way.

-Graphyte diagrams are embedded into the HTML modules as SVG objects.
-Graphyte accepts as inputs either SVG diagrams, or UML diagrams that it will convert to SVG during execution.

-Within the diagram, the model designer will **link** shapes or elements to target templates.
-By doing this, the shape becomes responsive to mouse clicks that will load the target template into the **viewer**.

-The [Diagrams section](diagrams.md) provides more details on how to create graphyte-ready diagrams using several widely available tools.

----...

 Graphyte supports two types of input diagrams:

 - **SVG**: Scalable Vector Graphics files (with extension **.svg**).
 - **UML**: Unified Modeling Language UML files (with extension **.uml**)

+Both are processed and embedded into the HTML modules as SVG objects (UML diagrams are internally converted to SVG).
+SVG files are text-based specifications of two-dimensional graphics, written following an XML-based structure.
+Rendering of most SVG graphics is supported by the majority of mainstream modern browsers (**W3C**).
+Other advanced features present in complex SVG elements, like for example **foreign-object** elements are not currently supported in the HTML5 `<svg>` element.
+Test HTML support for your diagrams passing them to the graphyte tool.

 Both types of diagram specifications are text-based and require a rendering engine to create the resulting graphics.
 Below are a couple of examples of the source text file and the rendered version for both types of diagrams: